 If you have any issues with the first launch then just Reach Support with Invoice Number and Get Help.

 If you read this tutorial from PDF, first check the latest docs online to get actual information.

-- File > Build Settings > Switch to Target Platform.
+- File > Build Settings > iOS, Android, Standalone (PC, Mac) or WebGL > Switch Platform.

 - Download and import Throw Object 3D into Unity.

 - Click “Import” to overwrite the Project Settings with predefined ones.